Nethereum/Nethereum.Docs/docs/contracts/calling-transactions-events.md

     }
  }
 ```
-The smart contract now includes an event "Multiplied".
+The smart contract now includes an Event
+######Check [here](/docs/Ethereum-glossary-for-newbies/event.md) if you don't know what an Event is in Solidity jargon.
+ "Multiplied".
 The event will store on the log the original parameter for multiplication "a", the address of the "sender" and the "result" of the multiplication.

 The parameter "a" and the "sender" address are both indexed so we can create specific filters for those two values using topics.